simeonpashley/simeonpashley.github.io/_posts/2022-05-05-fostering-innovation-culture-continuous-improvement.md

 ## Measuring the Impact of Innovation

 Finally, organisations must regularly assess the impact of their innovation efforts to ensure they are delivering value.
-This involves collecting both qualitative and quantitative data to understand what’s working and what isn’t.
+This involves collecting both qualitative and quantitative data to understand what's working and what isn't.

-1. **Customer-Centric Metrics**: Customer satisfaction, Net Promoter Scores (NPS), and user engagement metrics can indicate the success of innovation efforts from a customer’s perspective.
+1. **Customer-Centric Metrics**: Customer satisfaction, Net Promoter Scores (NPS), and user engagement metrics can indicate the success of innovation efforts from a customer's perspective.

-2. **Financial Impact**: ROI, cost savings, and revenue generated by new initiatives provide tangible evidence of innovation’s contribution to the bottom line.
+2. **Financial Impact**: ROI, cost savings, and revenue generated by new initiatives provide tangible evidence of innovation's contribution to the bottom line.

 3. **Employee Engagement**: High levels of employee involvement and enthusiasm in innovation activities are strong indicators of a thriving innovation culture.